Cambia el Paso

 "Cambia el Paso" is a song by American singer Jennifer Lopez and Puerto Rican singer Rauw Alejandro.
 It was co-written by the duo alongside Reggi el Auténtico, Georgia Ku, Andrés Castro, Jonas Jurström, Victor Thell, Mr. Naisgai and Caleb Calloway.
-"Cambia el Paso" was released on July 5, 2021, by Nuyorican Productions and Sony Music Latin.
+"Cambia el Paso" was released as a standalone single on July 5, 2021, by Nuyorican Productions and Sony Music Latin.

 Background and release

 "Cambia el Paso" was recorded after Lopez's split from ex-fiancé Alex Rodriguez.
 Prior to the song's recording, Alejandro asked Lopez to collaborate with him on another song of his titled "Tu La Tienes", which she agreed to.
 The pair subsequently met for the first time, with Lopez recalling: "I said, 'Let me play you some things I’ve been working on.'
 He heard 'Cambia el Paso', and he was like, 'Well, I can do that one too.
 Why can’t I get on that one?'"
 Alejandro then recorded his parts for "Cambia el Paso" on the spot.

 On June 25, 2021, Alejandro revealed in an interview that he recorded two songs with Lopez; one for his project and one for hers.
 Over the next few days, Lopez posted a series of 12-second snippets of "Cambia el Paso" on her Instagram account, leading up to the June 29 announcement that the single would be released on July 5.
 According to the singer, the song is about "change" and "not being afraid to take the step".
 The song discusses "a woman who leaves an undeserving man".
 The song's lyrics, when translated into English, contain statements such as "He doesn't deserve to have her in his arms" and "Your life is better now without him."